elavigne/GettingCleaningData_CourseProject/README.md

   - BodyBody is renamed to Body
   - t is renamed to time
   - f is renamed to frequency
-  - mean is renamed to Mean
-  - std is renamed to StandardDeviation

   The final names are in camel case to ease readability.

-11. Write the final output to 'finalDataset.txt'
+12. Write the final output to 'finalDataset.txt'

   You can read the file as follows:
   ```
   > read.table('finalDataset.txt', head=TRUE)
   ```

+The code book is available [here](CodeBook.md).